The Book of Shadows (Mage: The Ascension): Reception

 In the December 1994 edition of Dragon (Issue #212), Allen Varney liked the product, saying that it "shows a wide variety of viewpoints, but remarkably consistent quality."
 Varney was impressed by the sheer magnitude of new material offered, as well as the narrative at the beginning of each chapter that "saturates the reader with story."
 He had issues with the "unsightly" book design featuring text "printed against gray-screened backgrounds in a variety of distracting patterns."
 He also noted the many editing errors, saying, "White Wolf staffers are only starting to pass disciple rank in the Sphere of Proofreading."
 However, he concluded that this book is "essential to Mage game players and Storytellers alike.
 Its imagination, intense commitment to story values, and subtle messages of tolerance make it a pleasure to read and a vital tool for understanding the game’s complex campaign world."

+Pyramid magazine reviewed The Book of Shadows and stated that "The age-old argument of realism versus playability has mutated in '90s game design, with "coolness" now standing firmly on the opposite side of utility.
+The Book of Shadows marks a new plateau in the advancement of the Mage line, as it works toward further defining the vague world (and rules)".